 Like the court, you and your co-parent should try and set aside your personal vendettas to focus on your child's well-being.

 Sure, some aspects of that discussion - such as whether your child should attend a private or public school - may come down to preference, but try and stick to the facts.

 For example, discuss what schools are closest to both of you if each parent will be housing the child.
 Look at reviews and find which is purported to offer the best education.
 Attend school board meetings and see which school makes you both the most comfortable.

 Negotiating a custody dispute is a matter of give and take.
 If your co-parent agrees to have your child participate in an extracurricular you like, show them respect by supporting one of their preferences.

 The more you keep the focus on what's objectively best for your child, not what you each subjectively want for them, the easier it will be to ensure you reach an objectively great outcome on their behalf.

 At the Law Office of Alexandra White, P.C., we'll help you find the best outcome in your custody dispute.
-To schedule a consultation with our team, contact us online or via phone at (303) 647-4245.
+To schedule a free consultation with our team, contact us online or via phone at (303) 647-4245.